plnh/Data-Analyst_Portfolio/README.md

 Python Data Manipulation: Examples of statistic analysis in in Python 3 using pandas DataFrame, matplotlib etc.
 ## In Progress
-Excel: example of dashboard, functions for managing your projects.
+Excel: example of dashboards, functions for managing projects and informations.

 PythonMachineLearning: Simple machine learning example in Python